 It has substantively altered economic forces in a way that should cause us to evaluate and perhaps, once-again, evolve anti-trust law.

 Originally, anti-trust law was written to prevent the consolidation of firms.
 The law was designed to practically insist upon a singular selling focus within an industry.
-As anti-trust law has evolved based concepts like The Antitrust Paradox by Robert Bork and other legal concepts that were driven by efficiency theory, case law has evolved around something between the avoidance of firm consolidation and the prioritization of a consumer-focused, low-price, efficiency strategy.
-Both are important.
+As anti-trust law has evolved to prevent firm consolidation, it has also worked to ensure that consumers benefit from the low prices that are the side effects of a well-built firm’s efficiency strategy.

 There is no outcome in this scenario where at least one person is better off without making any other person worse off (Pareto).
 There is no zero profit outcome in this scenario.
 There is only a negative profit outcome for all business players and a low price outcome for the consumer until all but one business player have been removed from the game.